 Focusing on speech exercises involving music seemed particularly promising: language ability is usually located the brain’s left hemisphere, whereas areas for music are located in the right.
 Researchers have found that activating the brain’s right hemisphere with melodic intonation therapy, or musical speech exercises, can reduce the dominance of the damaged left hemisphere’s language areas.

 Low cognitive yield.

-In interviews with TBI and stroke patients, caregivers, and clinicians, fatigue is reported as the most likely factor to regress symptoms.
+Patients, caregivers, and clinicians all reported in interviews that fatigue was the most likely factor to regress symptoms.
 The brain’s executive function can often be affected in injuries as well, making even simple choices a challenge.
-To avoid fatigue and choice paralysis, Theratune limits decision making by guiding users through a linear and intuitive lesson plan.
+One key interview insight was thus to prevent fatigue and choice paralysis by guiding users through a linear lesson plan.

 The joy of music.

-But research revealed that people lack confidence when it comes to singing.
-82% of respondents surveyed wished they could sing better, and all top preferred singing locations reported by free-form response are characterized by being alone (e.g. car, home, shower).
-Theratune helps to boost singer confidence by teaching basic musical principles (pitch, tone, rhythm) and providing encouraging feedback.
+But this same survey revealed that people lack confidence when it comes to singing.
+82% of respondents surveyed wished they could sing better, and all top preferred singing locations reported by free-form response were characterized by being alone (e.g. car, home, shower).
+Theratune was thus designed to boost confidence by teaching basic musical principles (pitch, tone, rhythm) and providing encouraging feedback.

 Singing requires active focus on the breath.
 Long recognized among practitioners of eastern medicine, deep breathing is proven to decrease stress levels and promote relaxation.
-Exercises in the application ease users into singing and encourage mindful breathing by prompting users to sing one note at a time.
+Exercises in the application were designed to ease users into singing and to encourage mindful breathing by prompting users to sing one note at a time.

 After conducting interviews and a survey, I proceeded to create sketches, wireframes, as well as an InVision prototype – taking cues from the language learning app Duolingo as a particularly well-designed and research-based educational program.
 A quick round of follow-up usability testing with interview participants generated insights that were easily accommodated.
 A few examples: